XochitlDiaz/XochitlDiaz/README.md

 - 👋 Hi, I’m @XochitlDiaz
-- 🖥️ I do bioinformatics, specially multi-omics
+- 🖥️ Bioinformagician, specialized in single-cell and population genetics
 - 🧬 Bachelor of Genomic Sciences 2024 UNAM-LCGEJ | LIIGH program
 - 🧪 Soon...
 PhD candidate at UNSW
 - 📫 How to reach me: dt.xochitl@gmail.com